JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 ## `getindex`

 The following list specifies return types of `getindex` operations depending on argument types.

 In all operations copying vectors is avoided where possible.
 If it is performed a description explicitly mentions that the data is *copied*.

+For performance reasons, accessing, via `getindex` or `view`, a single `row` and multiple `cols` of a `DataFrame`, a `SubDataFrame` or a `DataFrameRow` always returns a `DataFrameRow` (which is a view-like type).

 `DataFrame`:
 * `df[col]` -> the vector contained in column `col`;